RICKA Main Page

 Any paddle sport is an assumed risk sport.
 Some aspects of canoeing and kayaking involve the risk of serious injury or death.
 The Rhode Island Canoe and Kayak Association, although safety conscious, cannot guarantee your personal safety in club activities.

-July 15th Ninigret Meet at 10:00 for a 10:30 launch.
+July 13th Ninigret in Charlsetown RI Meet at 10:00 for a 10:30 launch.

-Trip coordinator: Sharon Dragon shdrag1@gmail.com
+Trip coordinator is Sharon Dragon shdrag1@gmail.com 401-225-3942

 Bring a lunch

-Ninigret Pond is Rhode Island's largest coastal salt pond.
-The area features stunning landscapes and abundant coves for paddle craft to explore.
-It is also a great place to view wildlife.
 The area near the Charlestown Breachway (the outlet to the ocean) is dangerous for paddle craft and should be avoided because of both strong currents and heavy boat traffic.
 Otherwise, the pond is usually a calm and easy place to paddle.
 On most days the southwest wind fills in across this area in the morning and blows throughout the afternoon.

 Google Maps